jaredmcgrath/LikeCompiler/testSuite/Phase4Tests/testDescriptionsPhase4.md

 All language features that did not require changes in Phase 4 (boolean + integer constants and variables, if-elseif-else, expressions, I/O, null program, repeat + repeat while loops, routines and routines with parameters) were tested with simple positive test cases to ensure the correctness of the interface with the semantic phase.

 TODO: Write step 3 tests after step 2 (pos + neg) and then write justification

+Testing for string operations is ensured through 100% code coverage in the test suite.
+All lines of code that were added to implement the various string operations have one or more tests dedicated to ensuring proper functionality of code generated.
+See the individual test descriptions (those prefixed with `6-`) for details of which lines in `coder.ssl` the test program covers.

 ## Test Description Table